-This Sugared Cranberries recipe is an easy way to add a pop of festive flair to your holiday desserts, cheese plates, cocktails, and more.
+These Candied Cranberries are an easy way to add a pop of festive flair to your holiday desserts, cheese plates, cocktails, and more.
 They are sweet and sour, sparkly, super simple to make, and even taste great on their own.

-We absolutely love these sparkly little sugar coated cranberry jewels and tend to use them whenever we get a chance throughout the entire holiday season.
+We absolutely love these sparkling Sugared Cranberries and use them whenever we get a chance throughout the entire holiday season.
 They are the perfect garnish to just about anything from side dishes to desserts and appetizer plates.
-Plus, the flavor of tart cranberries coated in sweet sugar will have you popping them in your mouth as a tasty little snack.
+Plus, the flavor of tart cranberries coated in sweet sugar will have you popping them in your mouth like cranberry candy.

-As a bonus, Sugared Cranberries only require 4 ingredients (one of which is water!) and about 5 minutes of active prep.
+As a bonus, Sugar Coated Cranberries only require 4 ingredients (one of which is water!) and about 5 minutes of active prep.
 The rest of the time they just quietly and peacefully dry in the corner while you can completely forget about them and take care of other holiday business.

 How to Use Sugared Cranberries